People

 Luke Malanchuk was a MS student advised by Dr. Ward (2017–2020) who studied “The phenology and stopover ecology of shorebirds in Illinois.”
 He is currently an Aquatic Biologist with Solitude Lake Management, Manassas, VA.

 Evalynn Trumbo was a MS student advised by Dr. Ward ( 2016-2019) who studied “Survival and habitat use during early post-fledging stages of an endangered species: the Golden-cheeked Warbler.”
-She is currently a Research Specialist at North Dakota State University.
+She is currently a Research Project Manager at Wichita State University.

 Noah Horsley was a MS student advised by Dr. Ward (2018-2020) who studied “The post-fledgling survival of Common Grackles in an agricultural landscape.”
 He is currently a Data Scientist with Oversight in Atlanta, GA.